As usual building starts with the interior. I was unpleasantly surprised by the fact

 This build is part of a larger Market Garden project, so I will not be using the kit decals.
 Instead those will come from XTradecal 72083.
 Lilly Bell II was one of the planes that dropped elements of the 101 Airborne near Son, in other words, in what now is my back yard, so that's a natural choice.

-There's two interior blocks; the one at the front consistes of three pieces, while the rear one
+There's two interior sections behind the cockpit itself; the one at the front consistes of three pieces, while the rear one

 is four bits.
 The floor and the various vertical bits have different colours, so the pieces have